 Did you know that YouTube is right behind Google and Yahoo when it comes to visitors per month?
 Are you using YouTube to help build your online presence?
 If you are not, you might want to consider giving it a try.
 In this post, I am going to go over some tips on how to promote your art online with YouTube.

-Promote Your Art Online with YouTube
+How To Promote Your Art Online With YouTube

 Why is it so important to know that YouTube is right behind Google?